View of Annamoe

 Nearby Attractions & Day-Trip Ideas

-• Powerscourt Gardens – A 20‑minute drive brings you to one of Ireland’s most celebrated formal gardens, with terraces, waterfalls and a historic house.
+• Powerscourt Estate – A 20-minute drive leads to one of Ireland’s most famous estates, renowned for its terraced gardens, historic house, and Ireland’s highest waterfall.

 Practical Information

-Getting There – Annamoe is easily reached by car from Dublin via the M50 and the R755.
-The journey takes roughly 45 minutes, with ample signage directing visitors to the village centre.
-Public transport options are limited; the nearest bus stop is in Roundwood, about 5 km north, with services to Dublin and Glendalough.
+Getting There – Annamoe is easily reached by car from Dublin via the M50 and the R755, typically taking around 45 minutes.
+Public transport is limited; the nearest regular bus services operate in Roundwood (5 km north) and Laragh, with connections to Dublin and Glendalough.

-Parking – Free parking is available near the stone bridge and adjacent to the trout fishery.
-During the summer months the area can become busy, so early arrival is advisable if you plan to fish or photograph the bridge.
+Parking – Free parking is available near the stone bridge and along the road adjacent to the trout fishery.
+During peak summer weekends, spaces can fill quickly, so arriving early is advisable.